lanleonhart/Battletech-GN-Wars/CustomBundle/CustomAmmoCategories/README.txt

 {
 "debugLog":true, - enable debug log
+"MapOnlineClientLink":"http://www.roguewar.org/playerlut?cId={0}" - link for an online client "ScaleWeaponHeat": 150, - if > 0 incoming heat from next sources (AoE, weapon hits, landmines, landmines AoE) is scaled
+                            scale modifier = 1 - (<target heat>/<ScaleWeaponHeat>)
+							Note! scale modifier for weapon damage calculates before attack.
+"ExternalHeatLimit":149, - if > 0 all incoming heat from external sources (weapon hits, AoE, walk burning terrain, landmines,landmines AoE )
+                           can't make unit heat level exceed this value.
+Example your attack inflicted 250 heat damage,
+						   target have 50 unused heat sink capacity target have 75 current heat level
+						   on heat dissipation sequence your attack heat will be limited to 129 heat, all heat sinks capacity will counted as used, target heat level will be 149 Note! value is integer
-"MapOnlineClientLink":"http://www.roguewar.org/playerlut?cId={0}" - link for an online client "RestoreEjectedWeapons": true, - ejected weapon will not be counted as destroyed at the end of the battle "HexSizeForMods": 30 - hex size used for moved hexes modifiers calculations "SpawnProtectionAffectsCanFire": true - if true weapon can't fire if its owner under spawn protection
+						   Note! overheat from internal sources (moving, jumping, weapon fire) still can make heat level pass this value "AMSUseAttractiveness": true, - if true AMS calculation will try to shoot down missiles with higher attractiveness first "AMSDefaultInterceptedTrace": 2, - default value for weapon AMSInterceptedTrace "RestoreEjectedWeapons": true, - ejected weapon will not be counted as destroyed at the end of the battle "HexSizeForMods": 30 - hex size used for moved hexes modifiers calculations "SpawnProtectionAffectsCanFire": true - if true weapon can't fire if its owner under spawn protection